 Canada Soccer announces 2018 NWSL allocations

-Posted on 15 February 2018 in ↳ National Women's Soccer League
+Posted on 15 February 2018 in Around the Soccer World

 Canada Soccer has announced the eleven Canadian Women’s National Team players allocated to the National Women's Soccer League (NWSL), including nine returning players and two additions.
 The 2018 allocation list includes Rebecca Quinn, previously of Duke University, who was selected the highest of any Canadian in the NWSL College Draft at No. 3 overall.